Project Overview

 Ideation

-1. How might we provide a safer and seamless experience of entering a room for property visitors (end users)?
+1. How might we provide a safer and seamless experience of entering a room for property visitors?

 2. How might we provide a platform where monitoring video surveillance is automated so that security teams don’t have to manually do it and can focus on other duties?